tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/introduction/introduction.md

 * An Oracle Cloud Infrastructure account with valid credentials
 * A host(desktop/laptop/server/virtual machine) with Linux/Windows Operating System

-## Extension Workshops
-After the completion of this workshop, you may proceed to explore further workshops that demonstrate the advanced features that JMS has to offer with [Java Lifecycle Management with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912) and [Java Downloads with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).

-If you would like to learn more about using JMS together with other OCI services, you may explore [Integrating OCI Services with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).

 ## Learn More